TanStack/table/docs/guide/pagination.md

 ### Pagination State

-Whether or not you are using client-side or manual server-side pagination, you can use the built-in `pagination` state state and APIs.
+Whether or not you are using client-side or manual server-side pagination, you can use the built-in `pagination` state and APIs.

 The `pagination` state is an object that contains the following properties: